Bitbucket Auto Deploy with Pipelines (CI/CD)

 • SSH_SERVER: The hostname or IP of the remote server to connect via SSH.

-• SSH_PORT: The port number on which the SSH connection will be established.
+• SSH_PORT: The port number that will be used for the SSH connection.

-• SSH_COMMAND: The bash command or file location of the command that will run to pull changes from the Bitbucket repository.
-We will create the deploy-bitbucket-cpanel.sh file, which will contain the commands to pull changes.
+• SSH_COMMAND: The bash command to pull changes from the repository or the file location of .sh file.
+We will create the deploy-bitbucket-cpanel.sh file with commands to pull changes.

 Set Bitbucket Repository Variables